NoxLP/VetMeet/README.md

 The front is mainly bootstrap, with axios to send requests to the back.

-All is mixed up with javascript ES6 and html5, among other utilities thath you can found on [npm](https://www.npmjs.com/) like bcrypt,
+All is mixed up with javascript ES6 and html5, among other utilities that you can find on [npm](https://www.npmjs.com/) like bcrypt,
 cors, helmet, dotenv, jsonwebtoken and morgan.

-The page and web app is currently deployed on [Heroku](https://heroku.com), [here](https://vet-meet.herokuapp.com/) (only mobile version currently).
+The page and web app is currently deployed on [Heroku](https://heroku.com), [here](https://vet-meet.herokuapp.com/) (only mobile version yet, you know, mobile first and what not).

 ## Installation
 Simple enough, run `npm install` in your console and you're ready to go.